Adaptive Gibbs samplers and related MCMC methods: A counter-example

-Unfortunately, this claim is false, i.e.\ (i) and (ii) alone do not guarantee ergodicity, as the following example and proposition demonstrate.
-(It seems that in the proof of Theorem~2.1 in~\cite{Levine_Casella}, the same measure is used to represent trajectories of the adaptive process and of a corresponding non-adaptive process, which is not correct and thus leads to the error.)
+Unfortunately, this claim is false, that is, (i) and (ii) alone do not guarantee ergodicity, as the following example and proposition demonstrate.
+(It seems that in the proof of Theorem 2.1 in~\cite{LevineCasella}, the same measure is used to represent trajectories of the adaptive process and of a corresponding nonadaptive process, which is not correct and thus leads to the error.)